 2. Is it compatible with my current version of WordPress?

 Next, you should check whether the plugin you want to install is compatible with your current version of WordPress.

 There are two places where you can find this information.
 Firstly, in your WordPress admin area.
 Navigate to Plugins > Add new and search for the plugin by name.
 You’ll get a list of plugins that correspond to your search query, each of them displaying some additional information.
 You should look for a checkmark in the bottom right corner of the plugin’s details (see image below).
 If you can’t find it, it means it is not compatible with your current version.

 Secondly, you can also find it on the official plugin page on wordpress.org.
 In the right sidebar, you’ll find key information about the plugin.
 You should pay attention to the “Tested up to” line, which tells you the most recent version of WordPress this plugin has been tested with.
 If this version corresponds with yours, then you are okay to go.
 If not, we strongly discourage you from installing the plugin because it may break your website.

 Important note!
 You can find information about your current WordPress version in the Admin Dashboard.

 This information tells you how many websites are actively using the plugin.
 It is a good indicator of the plugin’s popularity and reliability.
 Well established plugins with a good reputation will have thousands of active installations.

-Since they are used on so many websites, they have been tested on different WordPress versions in combination with many plugins.
-It is very unlikely such plugins will give you any trouble.
+Since they are used on so many websites, they are proven to work well with different WordPress versions and in combination with other plugins.
+It is highly unlikely such plugins will give you any trouble.